Precise predictions for double-Higgs production via vector-boson fusion: Results

 Finally, in Fig.~\ref{fig:m} the invariant-mass and transverse-momentum distributions of the di-Higgs system are shown.
 For the invariant mass, the EW corrections are positive (above $5\%$) at $200\GeV$.
 In the second and third bin, the maximum of the distribution is reached.
 The corrections become then negative about $-10\%$ at $2\TeV$.
 The QCD corrections on the other hand are rather flat and largely inherit the overall normalisation.
 In the tail of the distribution at about $2\TeV$, the VBF computation start to diverge from the full one at a level of $5\%$.
 The transverse momentum of the two Higgs bosons displays much larger shape distortions.
 The NLO QCD corrections are maximal at low and high transverse momentum and are minimal around $200\GeV$.
 This originates from kinematic constraints at low transverse momentum \emph{i.e.}\ in the first three bins (the cut on the jet transverse momenta being $25\GeV$).
 With higher-order QCD radiation, this constraint is relaxed allowing a relative increase in the cross section.
 At high transverse momentum, the running of the strong coupling is then taking place.
 Such an effect has already been observed for single Higgs production \cite{Cacciari:2015jma} and is also visible (even if less pronounced) in the transverse-momentum distributions of the Higgs boson in Figs.~\ref{plot:pTH1} and \ref{plot:pTH2}.
 The NNLO QCD corrections slowly increase towards high transverse momentum to $+5\%$ at $600\GeV$.
 The EW corrections on the other hand displays a typical Sudakov behaviour.
 The corrections become rather large ($\simeq-25\%$) at $600\GeV$.
 But such an energy corresponds to a rather extreme part of the phase space which is suppressed by more than three orders of magnitude with respect to the maximum of the distribution.
 Finally, the invariant mass and the rapidity difference of the two tagging jets are also displayed.
 These are typical observables used by experimental collaborations to enhance the VBF signal.
 Going to high invariant mass, the EW corrections slightly increase to reach about $-10\%$.
 This value is also obtained for larger rapidity difference of the two tagging jets.
 Such a kinematic (large invariant mass and large rapidity difference) is the typical VBF kinematic meaning that making the phase space cuts even more exclusive would increase the EW corrections but not dramatically.
 Overall, both at the level of the cross section and for differential distribution, the findings regarding the EW corrections are very similar to the ones for single Higgs production \cite{Ciccolini:2007ec}.

 Finally, a few remarks regarding the non-factorisable NNLO QCD corrections.
-For most observable shown here the non-factorisable NNLO QCD corrections are of roughly the same size as the factorisable NNLO QCD corrections, although shapes differ for most observables.
-This warrants their inclusion when high-precision predictions are necessary.
+For most observable shown here the non-factorisable NNLO QCD corrections are roughly an order of magnitude smaller than the factorisable NNLO QCD corrections, with very small shapes differences.
 However, one has to be careful as the non-factorisable corrections are here computed in the eikonal approximation, which is only valid whenever all transverse momentum scales are much smaller than the partonic centre-of-mass energy.
 In particular this means that the approximation breaks down whenever the transverse momentum of a jet becomes large.
-As can be seen in Figs.~\ref{plot:pTj1}-\ref{plot:pTj2} in this region the non-factorisable NNLO QCD corrections can grow very large, and they should no longer be trusted.
+This is the case in the high-transverse momentum regions of Figs.~\ref{plot:pTj1}-\ref{plot:pTj2}.
 For all other observables shown here the eikonal approximation is expected to be valid as discussed in Ref.~\cite{Dreyer:2020urf}.